alfonsof/terraform-aws-examples/README.md

 ## License

 This code is released under the MIT License.
-See LICENSE.txt.
+See LICENSE file.